Jawbreaker (film): Release

 Before the film could be released, the MPAA objected to a graphic sex scene between McGowan's and Marilyn Manson's characters, which had to be cut down to give the film an R rating instead of an NC-17.
 To accompany the release of the film, Imperial Teen's music video for the song "Yoo Hoo" featured McGowan as Courtney Shayne harassing the band members with jawbreakers.

 Jawbreaker premiered at the Sundance Film Festival on January 30, 1999, before being released theatrically in the United States on February 19, 1999.

 Home media

-Columbia TriStar Home Entertainment released Jawbreaker on VHS and DVD on June 22, 1999.
+Columbia TriStar Home Video released Jawbreaker on VHS and DVD on June 22, 1999.
 On April 5, 2011, it was released on Blu-ray for the first time.
 Sony Pictures Home Entertainment issued a 20th anniversary Blu-ray on November 19, 2019, featuring a new audio commentary with cast and crew members.

 Reception

 Box office

 During its opening weekend, Jawbreaker earned $1,603,425 at the United States box office, ranking number 13.
 It remained in exhibition for 45 weeks, grossing a total of $3,117,085 domestically.